iterative/dvc.org/content/docs/command-reference/repro.md

 Updating lock file 'dvc.lock'
 ```

-The change in the `text.txt` file is ignored because that file is a dependency
+The change in `text.txt` is ignored because that file is a dependency in the
-in the `filter` stage, which did not get updated in the above command.
-This is
+`filter` stage, which did not get updated in the above command.
+This is because
-because `filter` happens before `count` in the pipeline (shown below) and the
+`filter` happens before `count` in the pipeline (shown below).
-`--downstream` option only execute the stages after a given target stage
-(`count` in this case), including the target stage itself.

 ```dvc
 $ dvc dag